Hey! I’m Tiff

 I dream of TikTok sounds in my sleep.
 I hear phantom phone pings.

 To re-associate, I’m GOING ANALOG.
 I want to raw dog life.
-So each month, I’m renouncing a piece of tech I live by in favor of its more archaic, analog counterpart (my vow of digital chastity).
-Expect a field report on the first Sunday of each month.
+So I’m renouncing a piece of tech I live by for its more archaic, analog counterpart (my vow of digital chastity).
+Expect a field report every other Sunday.

 I also want to rediscover the original promise of the so-called digital age: how did Apple’s 2000s marketing philosophy inspire the sheer skirt?
 Why does the origins of Move Fast Break Things trace back to 70s DIY counter-culture?
 Where does the legacy of cyber-feminists, punks (cypher- and solar-) live in technology today?